There are many facets to owning and operating a business, but one of the most important aspects is the customer.

 As far as baby boomers go, they account for 69.56 million, and looking at generation X, they account for 65.17 million.

 How Many of Generation Z Use Social Media?

 Social media is where generation Z spends an average of three hours per day.

 33% say that they use social media to share updates and pictures, while 30% say that they use social media to hang out and chat with their friends, 26% say that they use it to get inspired, 24% say that they use it to get news, and 23% say that they use it to follow celebrities.

 As you can see from these statistics, there is a lot that we can learn from the younger generation especially when it comes to online marketing.

 As you can see, generation Z prefers to use the Internet to not only chat with family and friends, but to make important purchases, so if you are a brand, and your target demographic is the younger generations, you will definitely want to start taking notes.

-Some of these generation Z statistics for 2023 would have been surprising, and others would have been expected, but at the end of the day, a lot remains to be seen about the second youngest generation in the world currently.
+Some of these gen Z statistics for 2023 would have been surprising, and others would have been expected, but at the end of the day, a lot remains to be seen about the second youngest generation in the world currently.